Custom System Services

 Using Local Files #

-If you already have BurmillaOS running, you can start a system service by saving a docker-compose.yml file at /var/lib/burmilla/conf/.
+If you already have BurmillaOS running, you can start a system service by saving a docker-compose.yml file at /var/lib/rancher/conf/.

 nginxapp: